-Newborns with symptoms can be treated with antiviral medications (NHS, 2020).
+Newborns with symptoms can be treated with antiviral medication (NHS, 2020).

 Hearing loss from CMV is managed with hearing aids and cochlear implants.

 After that, all babies born with CMV will be monitored regularly.
 They’ll have a full range of tests after CMV has been diagnosed, which will include:

 - blood count, platelet count and liver function tests